eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 stops (on a well defined stop) at the destination edge, the ride is finished and the person proceeds with the next step in the plan.

+If option **--time-to-teleport.ride** is set, persons will be teleported to their ride destination after the specified time rather than waiting until the end of the simulation (or until all active vehicles have left the simulation).

 ## Walking

 The walking behavior of a person depends on the selected [pedestrian